Go to Reviews.org US Edition

-Twinkl.com.au is an Australian teacher-created website with a wide range of free and paid resources, with monthly subscription options.
-This trusted tool categorises its content by age bracket (e.g., 5 to 6 years old) and grade (e.g., Year 1).
-The lesson resources cater to the National Curriculum, and there’s a wide selection of subjects for primary and high-school students, including some helpful packages for PE, handwriting, and inclusive learning.
+Twinkl.com.au is an Australian teacher-created website with a wide range of free and paid resources and monthly subscription options.
+This trusted tool categorises its content by age bracket (such as 5 to 6 years old) and grade (e.g. Year 1).
+The lesson resources cater to the National Curriculum and there's a wide selection of subjects for primary and high-school students, including some helpful packages for PE, handwriting, and inclusive learning.

 In response to COVID-19, the teachers at Twinkl have also mobilised to create a Home Learning Hub that has scheduled online lessons at various intervals of the typical school day.
 Kind of like broadcast television scheduling but for home learning.

 - Yearly subscription: Classic: $49.95 | Ultimate: $74.95

 Topteacher.com.au is an Australian subscription-based resource with a focus on Early Years Learning Framework (EYLF) and K-3 students.
 The teachers we spoke to rated this one highly for its hands-on literacy and numeracy games and activities.